iamstrained/mdj-campaigncodex/Annotations.md

 ## Recommended Prompt Words to Explore

-**Prompt with no mark-up language (basic example)**
+**Prompt with no mark-up language (basic example)** This is the base example with no other references, each subsequent example varies on the option sets that are relevant for normal stylistic responses.

-> underground cut-away map of a dwarven kingdom, style of a geode, --style 4b --v 4
+> underground cut-away **map** of a dwarven kingdom, style of a geode, --style 4b --v 4

 <img src="https://cdn.midjourney.com/cf3afdd6-c1cc-46fa-9227-a3aada13b1fe/grid_0.png" width="75%">

-**legend**
+**map legend**

 **icons**
-> underground cut-away map of a dwarven kingdom, style of a geode, with icons, --style 4b --v 4
+> underground cut-away map of a dwarven kingdom, style of a geode, **with icons**, --style 4b --v 4

 <img src="https://cdn.midjourney.com/66ec40e7-0531-4006-96a2-fa489790773f/grid_0.png" width="75%">

-**labeled**
+**labelled**

 **annotated**